UCF vs. East Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- UCF has combined with its opponents to score more than 67 points in three of four games this season.
+- UCF and its opponents have combined to put up more than 65.5 points in three of four games this season.

 UCF Stats and Trends

-- So far this year UCF has one win against the spread.
+- UCF has one win against the spread in four games this year.

-- This season, the Knights have one ATS win in two games as a favorite of 10 points or more.
+- The Knights have covered the spread once this season when favored by 10 points or more (in two chances).

-- UCF's games this year have hit the over on three of four set point totals (75%).
+- UCF's games this year have gone over the point total three times in four opportunities (75%).

-- UCF is 1-3 against the spread and 2-2 overall this season when the team notches more than 29.6 points.
+- UCF is 1-3 against the spread and 2-2 overall this season when the team puts up more than 29.6 points.

 - When UCF totals more than 479 yards, the team is 1-1 against the spread and 2-0 overall.